ACM40960/project-shiva-46/README.md

 ## Setup:

-  # How to use this repo?

-  This Repository is diveded in two part:-
+  # This Repository is diveded in two part:

     1. Training
     2. Performig detection using pre train model
         - Using jupyter and openCV